Section 1202 Qualified Small Business Stock: OBBBA’s Expanded Benefits and Opportunities

 BARBRI is a NASBA CPE sponsor and this 110-minute webinar is accredited for 2.0 CPE credits.

 This webinar will explain how to meet the guidelines for qualified small business stock (QSBS) under Section 1202 following the passage of the One Big Beautiful Bill Act (OBBBA).
-Our panel of federal tax experts will discuss the new qualifying rules, including eligible corporations and stock and the timetable for claiming the exclusion, as well as offer advice on identifying businesses and shareholders who may meet the eligibility criteria.
+Our panel of federal tax experts will discuss the new expanded rules, as well as eligible corporations, various shareholder requirements, and the timetable for claiming the exclusion.
+In addition, our panel will offer advice on identifying businesses and shareholders who may meet the eligibility criteria.

 Faculty